catppuccin/fcitx5/README.md

 1. Navigate to `Fcitx5 Configuration` application through your application launcher.
 2. Select the `Addons` Tab.
 3. Select the setting icon (gear-wheel) for `Classical User Interface`, located to the right.
-4. Apply Catppuccin as the desired fcitx5 theme by navigating to `Theme` and later selecting Catppuccin *Flavour*.
+4. Apply Catppuccin as the desired fcitx5 theme by navigating to `Theme` and later selecting Catppuccin *Flavour* *Accent*.

 ## 💝 Thanks to